elahd/ha-nyc311/README.md

 | Description    | Public schools are closed for Winter Recess through December 31. | Shows full status.                                                                                                                                       |
 | Status         | Suspended                                                        | Shows standardized service statuses.
 The API returns a mess of statuses.
 These statuses fit the standard as defined in the nyc311calendar Python module. |

+#### Calendars

+This integration creates Home Assistant calendar entities for all three services.

 ## Requirements

 You'll need an NYC API Portal developer account to use this library.
 It's free.